FDEP Withdraws Rule That Would Have Allowed More Toxic Chemicals in Florida’s Waters After Challenges

 2) Talk about this on social media and share this link

-5) Donate to Miami Waterkeeper to support our efforts to keep Florida’s water clean
+4) Support our efforts to keep Florida’s water clean by making a contribution today!

-Did you know that Florida DEP proposed a rule change to increase dozens of toxic chemicals in our water, risking the lives and livelihoods of Floridians?
-The rule change passed 3-2 by the Environmental Regulation Commission.
-Now the rule change has to be approved by the U.S. EPA.
+Did you know that in 2016 Florida DEP proposed a rule change to increase dozens of toxic chemicals in our water, risking the lives and livelihoods of Floridians?
+The rule was recently withdrawn, but the fight isn't over!
+FDEP will now have to draft a new rule and we need public involvement now more than ever.

-Let your voice be heard now and tell EPA that Florida says NO to higher cancer risks from more toxic chemicals in our water.
+Let your voice be heard and tell FDEP that Florida says NO to higher cancer risks from more toxic chemicals in our water.

 Sign below to say NO to more cancer-causing chemicals in our water!